scriptrdotio/libraries/scripts/initialstate/README.md

 ### Use the connector

-Require the initialstateclient from a script, then create an instance of the InitialState class
+Require the initialstateclient from a script, then create an instance of the InitialState class.
+Note that you can pass an access key to the constructor or just rely on the one defined in the config file.
 ```
 var initialStateModule = require('initialstate/initialstateclient');
-var initialState = new initialStateModule.InitialState(); // In this case the connector uses the accessKey defined in initialstate/config
+var initialState = new initialStateModule.InitialState(); // Use the accessKey defined in initialstate/config
 ```

 Create an event bucket